hyugogirubato/KeyDive/docs/FUNCTIONS.md

-# Symbols
+# Functions

-To utilize custom symbols with KeyDive, particularly when extracting Widevine L3 DRM keys from Android devices, you might need to generate a `symbols.xml` file using Ghidra.
-This file helps KeyDive accurately identify necessary symbols within the Widevine library, facilitating a more efficient extraction process.
-Below is a step-by-step guide on how to create a `symbols.xml` file using Ghidra:
+To utilize custom functions with KeyDive, particularly when extracting Widevine L3 DRM keys from Android devices, you might need to generate a `functions.xml` file using Ghidra.
+This file helps KeyDive accurately identify necessary functions within the Widevine library, facilitating a more efficient extraction process.
+Below is a step-by-step guide on how to create a `functions.xml` file using Ghidra:

-### Extracting Symbols with Ghidra
+### Extracting functions with Ghidra

 #### 1. Preparing Ghidra
 Ensure you have Ghidra installed on your system.
 If not, download it from the [Ghidra project page](https://ghidra-sre.org/) and follow the installation instructions.